nachumcohen/the_muezzin/README.md

 - service_metadata - Creates metadata about a file and sends it to Kafka
 -
 - processing_mongo,
-   consumer listens to Kafka and sends a path to a file with conversion to bits, and sends to Mongo with unique id.
+   consumer listens to Kafka and sends file with conversion to bits, and sends to Mongo with unique id, Uses gridfs directory for file storage

 - processing_elastic
     Listens to Kafka and sends what it received to Elastic,